Tokyo organizers downsize arrival ceremony for Olympic torch - WHIZ News

-TOKYO (AP) — The head of the Tokyo Olympics on Friday said organizers are downsizing the arrival ceremony in Japan for the Olympic torch on March 20 because of the spreading coronavirus.
+TOKYO (AP) — Tokyo organizers are downsizing the arrival ceremony for the Olympic torch because of the spreading coronavirus.

-Organizing committee President Yoshiro Mori also said that 140 children will not be sent to Greece to give the flame a send off on March 19.
+Organizing committee president Yoshiro Mori said Friday that 140 children will not be sent to Greece to give the flame a send off on March 19, a day before it is due to arrive in Japan.

+“It’s a gut-wrenching decision not to be able to let them perform,” Mori said, speaking in Japanese.

-The Olympic torch will be lighted on March 12 in a ceremony in Greece and then flown to Japan to arrive on March 20.
-It is to arrive in Miyagi in northern Japan at a Japan Air Self-Defense base.
+The Olympic torch will be lighted on March 12 in a ceremony in Greece and then flown to Japan.
+It is to land in Miyagi at a Japan Air Self-Defense base in the northern part of the country.

+Mori said the the changes forced by the spreading virus “make me feel even more strongly about not losing the fight.”

+“Of course we are worried,” he added.
+“But the government is doing its utmost to battle the situation, and scientists are fighting against the challenges.
+I believe in the power of human beings and the efforts from around the world.
+But that doesn’t mean will just wait and hope.”

 The four-month torch relay around Japan begins on March 26 from Fukushima prefecture, located about 250 kilometers (150 miles) northeast of Tokyo.
 It is to end on July 24 at the new $1.43 billion national stadium in Tokyo.

 Mori did not discuss any other changes to the relay.
-He was asked about the opening of the Olympics on July 24 and ruled out any postponement.
+He was asked about the opening on July 24 and ruled out any postponement.

-The International Olympic Committee and local organizers have repeated over and over that the Olympics will open as scheduled, and the Paralympics are set to begin on Aug.
+The International Olympic Committee and local organizers have repeated over and over that the Olympics will open as scheduled.
+The Paralympics are set to begin on Aug.
 25.

-Virologists, however, say it’s impossible to tell if the spreading virus will allow that to happen, and a cancellation or a postponement are possible.
+Virologists, however, say it’s impossible to tell if the spreading virus will allow that to happen.

 Twelve deaths in Japan have been attributed to the virus.